luapower/proc/proc.md

 process.
 Options can be given as separate args or in a table.

-  * `cmd` can be either a string or an array containing the filepath of the executable to run and its command-line arguments..
+  * `cmd` can be either a string or an array containing the filepath of the executable to run and its command-line arguments.
   * `env` is a table of environment variables (if not given, the current environment is inherited).
   * `cur_dir` is the directory to start the process in.